AliCW/LCFC-Python-Application-Leicester-City-/README.md

 # Improve <-------------------------
 Would be ideal to add a basic UI at some point - Android, Win, Linux etc. Program lacks 'real-world' application and this would definitely help.

-IMP1: Possibly find a way of embedding this process into the data files themselves, would make the update process much more simple.

 IMP2: Add additional data that might be useful - e.g. international broadcast information.